 Also recognizing that certain groups of waterbirds including cranes are particularly at risk due to their behavioural traits and global conservation status.

-Since late 2021 unprecedented HPAI outbreaks have devastated several important waterbird and seabird sites in western Eurasia, the most notable examples being:
+Noting that since late 2021 unprecedented HPAI outbreaks have devastated several important waterbird and seabird sites/populations in western Eurasia, the eastern seaboard of North America and since 2022 the western seaboard of South America; that HPAI is currently circulating within the EAAF and that recent strains of HPAI are now seemingly endemic in some wild bird populations year-round, posing an increased threat to many waterbird populations.

+the most notable examples being:

 about 8,000 (about 5% of the regional population) Eurasian Cranes Grus grus at Hula Valley, Israel since December 2021*